maniaplanet/documentation/04.dedicated-server/06.references/03.title-ids/docs.md

         - docs
 ---

-You can get all title IDs and MatchSettings in the config helper: https://www.maniaplanet.com/account/dedicated-servers/helper
+You can get all title IDs and MatchSettings in the [config helper](https://www.maniaplanet.com/account/dedicated-servers/helper).